The Association of Licentiates of Medical Council of Hong Kong: Background

-To be registered and practice medicine in Hong Kong, one must be obtain medical degree from the local medical faculties or registered under the Medical Council of Hong Kong.
+To be registered and practice medicine in Hong Kong, one must have a medical degree from the local medical faculties or be registered under the Medical Council of Hong Kong.

-Before the handover of Hong Kong in 1997, only medical graduates from the Commonwealth countries were exempted from the examination before they can apply for full registration.
-Doctors from elsewhere the were unable to practice medicine in Hong Kong (including mainland China, USA, Canada, etc).
+Before the handover of Hong Kong in 1997, only medical graduates from the Commonwealth countries were exempted from the examination before they could apply for full registration.
+Doctors from elsewhere were unable to practice medicine in Hong Kong (including mainland China, USA, Canada, etc).
 Hundreds of medical graduates from mainland China gathered together and raised the issue and fought for the establishment of the licensing examination back in 1977.

 After the handover of Hong Kong, all medical graduates who were non-locally trained would have to sit the licensing examination process to attain the full registration in Hong Kong.

 Medical practitioners graduates from elsewhere required to go through the licensing examination, held twice a year by the Medical Council of Hong Kong.
 The licensing examination process consists of examination in professional knowledge (written examination), proficiency test in medical English, clinical examination and undergoing a period of supervised internship at local hospital.